yubailibra/covid19LitMiner/README.md

 # scireader
 SciReader is a ScispaCy-based natural language processing pipeline for scientific literature mining.
+To help combat the COVID-19 pandemic, it has been applied to find the most relevant literature given a query research topic.

 ### Python Dependencies and Requirements:
 [spacy: 2.2.1](https://github.com/explosion/spaCy)